kumar238/Blue-Green-Deployment/README.md

 2.Docker Daemon Permission Issue: The Docker Daemon was not running, and I encountered a "permission denied" error.
 The issue was resolved by restarting the Docker service and adding Jenkins to the Docker group to grant it the necessary permissions.

-3. Docker Push Error: I mistakenly included the -t flag while attempting to push a Docker image, which is unnecessary for the docker push command.
+3.Docker Push Error: I mistakenly included the -t flag while attempting to push a Docker image, which is unnecessary for the docker push command.
 Removing the flag resolved the issue.